-Brute-force attacks are difficult to stop completely, but with proper countermeasures and carefully designing the website it is possible to limit these attacks.
-For securing login pages, the following measures can be used to defend against brute-force attacks:
+Brute force attacks are difficult to stop completely, but with proper countermeasures and a carefully designed website, it is possible to limit these attacks.
+Use the following measures on your login pages to defend against brute-force attacks:

-- Limiting the number of failed login attempts, and blocking users who attempt to login using different passwords within a short period of time, though this could end up blocking genuine users, if attackers use their usernames too many times in failed login attempts.
+- Limit the number of failed login attempts and block users who attempt to log in using different passwords within a short period of time.
+Note that this could potentially end up blocking genuine users, if attackers use their usernames too many times in failed login attempts.

-- Challenging suspicious requests with CAPTCHA or other challenges to prevent automated attacks.
+- Challenge suspicious requests with CAPTCHA or other challenges to prevent automated attacks.

 The Barracuda Web Application Firewall allows you to restrict the maximum attempts to access resources in a given time window.
 The counting can be done per source IP or across all sources.
-When clients violate the access policy, they can be either presented with a CAPTCHA to prove they are humans and not scripts or locked out for a custom time period.
+When clients violate the access policy, they can be either presented with a CAPTCHA to prove they are humans and not scripts or locked out for a time period you specify.

 OWASP Top 10, PCI-DSS